apache/beam/sdks/python/apache_beam/yaml/yaml_errors.md

           output: still_bad

     - type: WriteToJson
-      # Takes as input everything form the "success" path of both transforms.
+      # Takes as input everything from the "success" path of both transforms.
       input: [ComputeRatio, ComputeRatioForBadRecords]
       config:
         path: /path/to/output.json